jwodder/doapi/api.md

   `/v2/floating_ips/$IP_ADDR/actions`; this is not documented.
 - Floating IPs assigned to a droplet do not show up in the droplet's `networks` field.
+- A floating IP cannot be assigned to a droplet that already has another floating IP assigned to it.
+Attempting to do this as part of floating IP creation will cause the creation action to succeed but the assigment action to fail.
+- Destroying a droplet with an assigned floating IP causes the IP to become unassigned but still remain.

 ## Observed error responses